nestybox/sysbox-ee/docs/usage.md

 ### AppArmor

-Sysboxd currently uses a permissive AppArmor profile for system containers.
+Sysbox currently uses a permissive AppArmor profile for system containers.
 We plan to create a more restrictive profile in the near future.

 ### SELinux

-Sysboxd does not yet support running on systems with SELinux enabled.
+Sysbox does not yet support running on systems with SELinux enabled.